To change organisations, leaders need to better understand their environment, distribute leadership to their teams and improve their self-awareness.

 The demands placed on leaders today to be influential agents of change are unprecedented.
 Those who find themselves rising through the leadership ranks are often encouraged to drive their teams to new heights and play an active role in shaping their organisations to keep up with today’s rapidly evolving markets and business cycles.

 But one of the most common problems I witness among such leaders is frustration.
 Executives finding themselves with more responsibilities tend to think the formal and incentive structures of their organisations confer them more leverage than they actually do.
 Although those structures influence the behaviors of managers and subordinates, sometimes they do it in ways that actually makes it harder for leaders to achieve their goals.
-Incentives typically focus behavior on a narrow set of measurable targets, often at the expense of other equally important but less quantifiable outcomes.
+Incentives typically focus behaviour on a narrow set of measurable targets, often at the expense of other equally important but less quantifiable outcomes.
 Formal structures facilitate coordination within functions or regions, but they also promote a silo mentality that makes collaboration across those groups harder.

 This means leaders often end up seeing behaviour and results that are the opposite of what they want to achieve.
 Managing in those situations is akin to driving a car that has misaligned wheels.
 Making it go in a straight line requires a lot of effort, causing damage to the chassis and tyres along the way.
 Most executive development programmes teach managers how to handle the steering wheel better but don’t look at the underlying solution of aligning the wheels before letting the executive drive off.